If you want a new job, act like you already have one.

 A good personal business card must have:

 - Your portrait

-- Contact information: full name, one phone number (mobile is best), personal email address.
+- Contact information: full name, one phone number (mobile is best), job search email address.
 Mailing address is a waste of space in most cases

-- Job title or profession you want to convincingly be known for (this might not be related to your most recent job).
+- Job title or profession you want to be known for (might not be related to your most recent job).
 It's also ok to put that you're an industry expert or consultant

 - Url (and/or QR code of) of a website about you professionally.
-This could be a personal website, a LinkedIn profile, an online work portfolio, high-powered social media profile, etc.
+This could be a personal website, online work portfolio, LinkedIn profile or other high-powered social media profile, etc.

 - Clean, minimal design.
 If you choose from online templates, choose based on popularity

 - Heavy paper card stock, which implies quality and will cost more, but it's worth it

 A great personal business card might also have: